-2. Background - Primary benefits of the introduction of new-age nanotechnology solutions (nano-silanes) in pavement materials design in pavement layers

-Traditionally, materials for use in road construction are classified based empirically derived archaic tests, aimed at the minimisation of the risk of failure during the design period, assuming future adequate preventative maintenance [6].
-These classification systems mainly aim to ensure that the presence of secondary minerals (the result of chemical decomposition of the primary minerals), that could be harmful to the future performance of materials in pavement structures, is kept at a minimum.
+2. Background - Primary benefits of the introduction of new-age nanotechnology solutions (nano-silanes) in pavement materials design in pavement layers adequate preventative maintenance [6].
+These classification systems mainly aim to ensure that the presence of secondary minerals result of chemical (the decomposition of the primary minerals), that could be harmful to the future performance of materials in pavement structures, is kept at a minimum.
 The resultant effect is that these criteria will mostly only be met by freshly crushed stone for use in the upper pavement layers (in pavement structures with thin asphaltic surfacings or chip seal surfacings) directly subjected to the high stresses/strains imposed by the traffic loading.
 The blasting and crushing of freshly crushed stone come at a considerable cost with an associated environmental impact and is a scarce commodity in many parts of the world.
-The result is that the unit costs of roads is considerable, making it highly improbable for the developing world to substantially increase their surfaced road support economic network in of development in the foreseeable future.
+The result is that the unit costs of roads is considerable, making it highly improbable for the developing world to substantially increase their surfaced road network in support of economic development in the foreseeable future.